 - Expert guidance with practical step-by-step instructions for theme design

 Paperback : 224 pages [ 235mm x 191mm ]

 Release Date : May 2008

 Author(s) : Tessa Blakeley Silver

-Topics and Technologies : All Books, Content Management (CMS), Open Source, WordPress
+Topics and Technologies : All Books, CMS and eCommerce, Content Management (CMS), Open Source, WordPress

 Table of Contents

 Chapter 1: Getting Started as a WordPress Theme Designer

 Chapter 5: Your Theme in Action